 The Strategic Initiatives Fund supports one of the core functions of AIM's U.S. Office: Mobilizing.
 It allows us to be proactive and innovative as we strive to connect with those whom God is calling into mission service, inviting them into AIM's story, and guiding them toward their unique place in God's redeeming work.
-As it was two thousand years ago, so it is today.
-The workers are few and the harvest is plentiful.
-Mobilizing new workers remains some of the most important work of missions.

 Through the Strategic Initiatives Fund, your gifts will greatly impact our ability to strategically respond to timely personnel needs on the field, and look ahead to God's direction for the future.